-Hell froze over, so I went to stare into the abyss
+Groundhog Day: Hell froze over during the deep freeze, so I went to stare into the abyss

 The news is filled with tips on how to survive the bitter weather, from hand-warmers and an icy street shuffle to doses of vitamin C and socks made from fire hoses.
 A long down coat is essential, as is a scarf, hat, gloves, snow boots and two pairs of thick socks.
 Thermal underwear is useful and fleece-lined tights a genius invention.

 Others offer next-level advice for the icier Midwest, suggesting you wear plastic surgical gloves under your normal pair will keep in the heat.
-Mr Fritz says when it's cold enough, you cannot wear enough layers.
+Fritz says when it's cold enough, you cannot wear enough layers.

 INSIDE THE POLAR VORTEX